schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 ## Assembly

 For some reason I decided to assemble these boards by hand.
-Like I said.
-Corona.
-Lots of time.
 Did I mention that it took 3 revisions to get this all to work?

 To make the process a little easier, I built a [vacuum pick and place pen]({% link projects/VacTool.md %}) which allowed me to quickly transfer the components to the board directly from the reel.
 Since all transistors